 by Kirkus Reviews

 Camilla Calhoun left her job at a museum in New York City to follow her dream of living and writing in Italy.
-During the four years at her friend's Tuscan villa, she harvested grapes and olives, sowed wheat, wrote essays, married her friend, ran a flower shop in Florence and had her first child before moving back to New York.
-Ever interested in the connection to and loss of place, she is currently working on a historical novel based on her published essay, A Town Called Olive, about ancestors uprooted by the building of the Ashokan Reservoir that supplies New York City's drinking water.
+During the four years at her friend Aldo Rafanelli's Tuscan villa, she harvested grapes and olives, sowed wheat, wrote essays, and ran a flower shop in Florence.
+She and Aldo eventually married and they had their first child before moving back to New York.
+Ever interested in the connection to and loss of place, she is currently working on a historical novel based on her published essay, A Town Called Olive, about ancestors uprooted by the building of the Ashokan Reservoir, the source of New York City's drinking water.
 More recently she wrote a collection of essays about the love and loss of her husband, Aldo, in 2016.
 She lives in Tarrytown, New York, with a view of the Hudson River.